conan432/RecFTT/README.md

 # Or: python analyze_latent_ml.py # For MovieLens dataset
 python choose_latent.py sasrec_analyze/vegetarian_regulation_scores.json sasrec_analyze/controller_vegetarian.json -x 100 # Select top 100 positive and top 100 negative latents
 cd ..

+# (Optional) STAGE 3.5: Consolidate Latent Analysis Results
+# Run this script from the 'analyze' directory.
+# It reads multiple *_regulation_scores.json files and generates a single CSV file.
+# To customize the consolidation script (consolidate_analysis.py):
+# 1. Change MODEL and DATASET variables to match your experiment (e.g., "SASRec", "Grocery").
+# 2. Modify the FEATURES list to include the specific attributes you want to compare in the final table.
+cd ../analyze
+python analyze.py

 # STAGE 4: Fine-tune the RecSAE module
 # This is the core of our method.
 We load the pre-trained SASRec and the pre-trained SAE, freeze SASRec, and fine-tune the SAE module